nponsard/ariel-os/src/ariel-os-runqueue/README.md

 How to use
 ----------

-The crate is not supposed to be used on its own, but as dependendy of [Ariel OS](https://github.com/ariel-os/ariel-os).
+The crate is not supposed to be used on its own, but as dependency of [Ariel OS](https://github.com/ariel-os/ariel-os).

 Code layout